 Debika Shome joined HI from Columbia University’s Center for Research on Environmental Decisions (CRED) where she served as Assistant Director from 2005 to 2009.
 In addition to her work conducting and coordinating research at the center, Shome led CRED’s outreach and public policy initiatives.
 She is the co-author of The Psychology of Climate Change Communication, released November 2009.

-In addition, Shome has over a decade of experience that includes work in the public, private, government, and non-profit sectors.
+In addition, Debika has over fifteen years of experience that includes work in the public, private, government, and non-profit sectors.
 She has consulted on a diverse range of issues, including environmental best practices, corporate social responsibility, and sustainability.
 She has worked for organizations such as B Corporation, the US Geologic Survey, the Nonprofit Technology Leadership Program, and Environmental Defense Fund.

-Shome completed her master’s in Public Administration from the University of Washington.
-She holds an undergraduate degree from Barnard College, Columbia University.
+Debika completed her MPA from the University of Washington.
+She holds an undergraduate degree from Barnard College.

 Burton DeWilde, Data Scientist